Indexing Amazon S3 for Real-Time Analytics on Data Lakes

 Figure 2: Example of converged indexing

-As you can see from Figure 3 below, all three of these indexes are used for different purposes based on the query you’re running.
+As you can see from Figure 3 below, these indexes are used for different purposes based on the query you’re running.
 For example, if you run a query to find the average value or to sum the values of a particular field, Rockset will optimize for this request and automatically use the columnar store to fetch the results.
 Similarly, if you are trying to filter your data based on the value of a particular field, Rockset will again optimize for that request and automatically use the search index.

 Figure 3: Different indexes are used for different types of queries